 If you’re anything like me, you don’t let your leftover holiday treats go to waste.
 Banana bread for breakfast, fudge mid-morning, cookies after lunch… Then, you come home and spend too much time online looking at healthy recipes and gym memberships.

-It happens every year – January goes great, February is pretty good, but by the end of March we’re skipping the gym and swapping out lunch salads for burgers.
-Why does this always happen?
+It happens every year.
+January goes great, February is okay, but by March we’re skipping the gym and swapping out lunch salads for burgers.
+So, why does this always happen?
 Life.
 Get a couple of months into the year, and we’re in full swing with projects at work and personal commitments.
 As soon as we get busy, the healthy lifestyle we committed to in January is the easiest thing to give up.
-And a lot of the time, it isn’t even a conscious decision.
+And generally, it isn’t even a conscious decision.

 Research shows that having an accountability partner increases your chances of achieving success to 65%, and if you make specific appointments with that partner – 95% of goal setters achieve success.

 Who do we spend most of our awake time with each week?
 Our co-workers, our teams.
 So why aren’t we using these people as our accountability partners?
-Current employee wellness programs are largely personal and private – tied to incentives associated with your insurance plan.
+Generally speaking, employee wellness programs are largely personal and private – tied to incentives associated with your insurance plan.

 That’s all good, but I think employee wellness programs need a Part 2 – public displays of wellness incorporated into our day to day office routines.
 This creates visibility and when you can see who else is interested in a healthy lifestyle (mental, physical, or both), finding a workplace accountability partner becomes so much easier.

 There are tons of ideas online about how to up your employee wellness game.
 I’ve compiled a list of my 10 favorites from SnackNation’s 121 Employee Wellness Program Ideas Your Team Will Love that will be a lot more fun with a partner!

 - Participate in a 5k run: create an office team and schedule training right before or after work.